 Once lit on November 25, the RiverWalk and the surrounding area around downtown San Antonio is illuminated every night through January 1.
 This is one of the most impressive holiday light displays in all of Texas.

 The Lighting of the River also kicks off the annual Paseo Del Rio Holiday Festivities, an assortment of events that are held along the RiverWalk throughout the holiday season.

 Among the activities scheduled are Holiday Boat Caroling, Christmas Caroling with Santa, and the Fiesta de las Luminarias.

 Not all activities available in San Antonio during holiday season will be holiday related, however.
 The usual spectacle of the city's many attractions such as the Hemisphere Needle, Alamo, and numerous museums and shops will still be drawing droves of people each day.
 Each year San Antonio plays host to one of the best college football bowl games in the nation, the Valero Alamo Bowl.
 This year, the Alamo Bowl is set to take place December 29 (participating teams will be announced following the conclusion of the regular college football season).

-As the holiday season winds to a close, San Antonio gives it a festive send off with its annual New Year's celebration.
+As the holiday season winds to a close, San Antonio gives it a festive send-off with its annual New Year's celebration.
 Carnaval de San Antonio features live music, fireworks, and more.
-Each New Year's Eve, more than a quarter million people flood into downtown San Antonio (the event is centered around Hemisphere Park, with other stages and venues in the immediate vicinity) to take part in this 6 hour countdown to the new year.
-Named as one of the top New Year's celebration in the nation, Carnaval de San Antonio is a great way to cap a visit to the Alamo City during the holiday season.
+Each New Year's Eve, more than a quarter million people flood into downtown San Antonio (the event is centered around Hemisphere Park, with other stages and venues in the immediate vicinity) to take part in this 6-hour countdown to the new year.
+Named as one of the top New Year's celebrations in the nation, Carnaval de San Antonio is a great way to cap a visit to the Alamo City during the holiday season.